Code-Institute-Submissions/milestone-project-61/TESTING.md

     - The text fits on the screen and if I highlight the phone number or email address, my mobile device prompts me to save them to my contacts.

 #### Contact: Tablet
+- The contact form looks and behaves exactly as it does on the mobile device, but now occupies only the left-hand half of the screen.
+- The semi-transparent background of the contact form column also occupies half of the screen, and keeps the form elements visible against the fullscreen background.

 #### Contact: Desktop

 ### Footer